ericrovtar/ericrovtar.github.io/_posts/2017-03-16-beauty-and-the-beast-2017-review.md

 ## Be My Guest

-I want to try someting new.
+I want to try something new.
 Rather than write verbose prose in an attempt to articulate my thoughts on a movie, I&rsquo;m going to provide most of my thoughts in tweetable nuggets along with a quick summary.